Regalia of Malaysia: Mace

 The Cokmar, or War Clubs, or Mace are another symbol of power and part of the panoply of authority of the Malaysian Government.
 The pair of Cokmar are made of silver.
 Each is 81.32 cm long and consists of a circular, fluted orb made of plain silver and mounted on a short shaft, also made of silver.
+Attendants carrying the War Clubs in royal ceremonies walk after the bearers of the Sceptres.

 Other regalia

 Other components of the Royal Regalia are the Pedang Diraja (Royal Swords), Keris Panjang Diraja (Long Keris) and Sundang Diraja (Royal Sword-Keris).
 The Keris, Pedang and Sundang are traditional Malay weapons that have become symbols of royalty.
-These have silver-gilt hilts and sheaths.
+They have silver-gilt hilts and sheaths, however some hilts are black.

-The Payung Ubur-Ubur Kuning (Yellow Umbrellas) are 20 in number, and made of silver.
+The Payung Ubur-Ubur Kuning (Yellow Jellyfish Umbrellas) are 20 in number, and made of silver.
 Yellow symbolises royalty and is reserved for royal personages.
 The Royal Yellow Umbrellas are each tipped a finial of an eleven-pointed star and crescent.
+These are used in public events outdoors.

-The Tombak Berambu (Long Spears) are also 20 in number, and have blades with three, curved indentations.
+The Tombak Berambu (Fringed Spears) are also 20 in number, and have blades with three, curved indentations.
 They are made from ancient spears given by the eleven states of Peninsular Malaysia.
+These are brown colored and the blade is in silver.